lidaof/modbedtools/README.md

 #### pacbio data

-For pacbio data, since strand information of each CpG site is lost in the combining CCS step, user are recommded to output signal from both C in each CpG site with `-g` option:
+PacBio CpG methylation calls of circular consensus se-quencing (ccs) reads represents the predicted methylation status of the CpG site as a unit.
+Usually, we plotted the methylation prediction of CCS on both C base at each CpG site by enable the `-g` option:

 ```bash
 modbedtools bam2mod hifi-test.bam -o hifi -g